 Draw Resistance – The important thing here is that you clean out the stem/chamber after a session.
 Use a brush and clean out the chamber while it’s still hot.
 If you allow the herbs to cool and settle on the screen it will increase your draw resistance with each bowl.

 Battery Specs – The ArGo vaporizer uses a replaceable/rechargeable 3.7v 3400mah 18650 sized battery.

 Battery Life – Average battery life so far has been around 90 minutes which is usually around 7-8 bowls.
-Generally this is more than enough battery life for outdoor adventures, trips to a friends, festivals, concerts etc. However for something like a multi day camping trip I would recommend packing an extra battery or two.
+Generally, this is more than enough battery life for outdoor adventures, trips to friends, festivals, concerts etc. However for something like a multi-day camping trip I would recommend packing an extra battery or two.
 The ArGo can also charge via USB and uses path-through charging so it works well with any external battery packs you might have.